EU accuses Belarus of 'trafficking' migrants toward border

 It was impossible to verify the reports.
 Independent journalists face limits to their reporting in Belarus, and a state of emergency in Poland's border zone prevents media from entering the area.

 Moulson reported from Berlin.
-Daria Litvinova in Moscow, Kirsten Grieshaber in Berlin and Jan M. Olsen in Copenhagen, Denmark, and Matthew Lee and Aamer Madhani in Washington contributed.
+Daria Litvinova in Moscow, Kirsten Grieshaber in Berlin and Jan M. Olsen in Copenhagen, Denmark, Edith M. Lederer at the United Nations and Matthew Lee and Aamer Madhani in Washington contributed.

 Follow AP's migration coverage at https://apnews.com/hub/migration